top of page

 FILM SHORTS CATEGORY DESCRIPTIONS

-Students may enter as an individual or a group in the film category, keep in mind that any prize will be split evenly among the group.
-No more than 3 students per film group.
-Students may enter a maximum of 2 entries, preferably one in Storytelling and one in PSA or one as a group and one as an individual filmmaker.
+Students may enter as an individual or a group of 2 students in the film category, keep in mind that any prize will be split evenly among the group.
+No more than 2 students per film group.

 Narrative/Storytelling